Rezwanul Haque: Career

+Haque first sought election to parliament, unsuccessfully, in 1973 as a National Awami Party (Bhashani) candidate.

 Haque was elected to parliament from Dinajpur-3 as a Bangladesh Nationalist Party candidate in 1979.

-He joined the Jatiya Party in 1986 and elected to parliament from Thakurgaon-1 as a Jatiya Party candidate in 1986 and 1988.
-He was the former Minister of Social Welfare.
+He joined the Jatiya Party in 1986 and was elected to parliament from Thakurgaon-1 as a Jatiya Party candidate in 1986 and 1988.
+He was appointed Minister of Social Welfare and Women's Affairs in the Ershad government in January 1988.
+The ministry was later split.
+Haque continued as Minister of Social Welfare from November 1989 to December 1990, while Syeda Razia Faiz became Minister of Women's Affairs in January 1990.

 Personal life

 Chowdhury was married to Sultana Rezwan Chowdhury, daughter of Haji Mohammad Danesh.